 PhD Studentship available to work as part of the EPSRC research project: “Crossmodal Interactive Tools for Inclusive Learning” (EP/N00616X/2).
 The project aim is to investigate novel multisensory learning and teaching technologies that support inclusive education for visually-impaired and sighted children in mainstream schools.
-We use an iterative user-centred approach combining participatory design activities with empirical research into multimodal and crossmodal interaction to find out how different senses can be effectively integrated with visual capabilities to support inclusive learning.
+We use an iterative user-centred approach combining participatory design activities with empirical research into multisensory and crossmodal interaction to find out how different senses can be effectively integrated with visual capabilities to support inclusive learning.
 We are engaged with local schools to design, implement and research augmented multisensory tools for teaching and learning purposes, focusing on accommodating curriculum requirements and social processes surrounding collaborative learning.
 Continue reading

 We have a 3-years postdoctoral position available at the Bristol Interaction Group, Department of Computer Science, University of Bristol, UK.
 The selected candidate will work on the EPSRC “Crossmodal Interactive Tools for Inclusive Learning” project, which aims at investigating novel multisensory learning and teaching technologies that supports inclusive interaction between visually-impaired and sighted children in mainstream schools.
 Continue reading